In early June we’re taking leave from our jobs, putting our belongings in storage, and embarking on a 14-month sabbatical with our three kids.

 Most of the time when we are asked “Why?” it is in a a setting where we don’t have time for a long explanation (often when riding an elevator).
 Our 30 second version of “Why” goes something like this:

-We have a passion for travel and experiencing new things, and we wanted to share this experience with our kids before they get older and move on with their own lives.
-This will be a chance for us to really get to know each other and to have an experience that we will always remember.
+We have a passion for travel and experiencing new things, and we want to share this with our kids before they get older and move on with their own lives.
+This trip will strengthen our family bonds and will be a unique experience that we will always remember.

 Our “Why” – Extended Version